ngandrass/moodle-quiz_archiver/README.md

 - Cryptographic signing of archives and their creation date using the [Time-Stamp Protocol (TSP)](https://en.wikipedia.org/wiki/Time_stamp_protocol)
 - Archive and attempt report names are fully customizable and support dynamic variables (e.g., course name, quiz name, username, ...)
-- Support for custom quiz archive permissions / capabilities
+- Fine granular permission / capability management (e.g., only allow archive creation but prevent deletion)
 - Allows definition of global archiving defaults as well as forced archiving policies (i.e., locked archive job presets that cannot be changed by the user)
 - Fully asynchronous archive creation to reduce load on Moodle Server